 Kevin Brockman was named executive vice president, Global Communications, Disney/ABC Television Group in March 2008, reporting to Anne Sweeney, co-chair, Disney Media Networks and president, Disney/ABC Television Group, and Zenia Mucha, executive vice president, Communications, The Walt Disney Company.

-In this position Mr. Brockman oversees all corporate, news and entertainment communication efforts worldwide on behalf of the Disney/ABC Television Group, which comprises the ABC Television Network (including ABC News and ABC Entertainment Group); ABC Owned Television Stations; Disney Channels Worldwide, a global portfolio of more than 100 kid-driven, family inclusive entertainment channels and/or channel feeds available in 167 countries/territories; cable network ABC Family; Disney Media Distribution, and the publishing unit Hyperion.
-In addition, he is responsible for the Group's Communications Resources and Creative Services functions.
+In this position Mr. Brockman oversees all corporate, news and entertainment communication efforts worldwide on behalf of the Disney/ABC Television Group, which comprises the ABC Television Network (including ABC News and ABC Entertainment Group); ABC Owned Television Stations; Disney Channels Worldwide, a global portfolio of 108 kid-driven, family inclusive entertainment channels and/or channel feeds available in 164 countries/territories in 34 languages; ABC Family; Radio Disney and the Company's equity interests in A&E Networks, Hulu and Fusion.
+In addition, he is responsible for the Group's Internal Communications and Corporate Citizenship functions.